Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-Finally, the evolution of spread complexity following local quench protocols in 2D CFTs was studied in \cite{Caputa:2025dep}.
-These more geometric setups also follow the pattern of the SL(2,R) analytical solutions discussed in Sec.\,\ref{sec:SymmKryl}.
-They studied the case of joining quenches where, at $t=0$, two uncoupled CFTs (on half-spaces) at finite temperature were joined at $x=0$ and then evolve unitarily.
-In this context, the spread complexity was proportional to the central charge of the CFT as follows \be \mathcal{C}_{K}(t)= \frac{c\,\beta^2}{32\pi^2\varepsilon^2}\sinh^2\left(\frac{\pi t}{\beta}\right). \ee This local quench setup is described holographically using the AdS/BCFT correspondence \cite{Takayanagi:2011zk}, where the end-of-the-world (EOW) brane is time-dependent.
+This local quench setup is described holographically using the AdS/BCFT correspondence \cite{Takayanagi:2011zk}, where the end-of-the-world (EOW) brane is time-dependent.
 Interestingly, the tip of the EOW brane, which probes the deepest part of the AdS bulk, follows a geodesic of a massive particle (with heavy mass $m=c/16$).
-The radial momentum of this particle, computed in the proper distance coordinate, satisfies \be \partial_t \mathcal{C}_{K}(t)=-\frac{1}{2\epsilon}P_\rho(t). \ee These explicit checks suggest that, depending on the initial state, it may be possible to engineer precise holographic setups where the spread complexity rate can be directly compared to a quantity in gravity (and integrated).
-Particularly encouraging is the overall dependence on the central charge in \eqref{SCLC}, which was also crucial in comparing the RT formula \cite{Ryu:2006bv} with entanglement entropy in 2D CFTs.
-To finish, let us point that an intriguing perspective on the Krylov basis was also presented in \cite{Basu:2024tgg}, where, using Wigner functions, the authors argued that the Krylov basis is ``the most classical" basis in QFT, potentially making it a natural candidate for describing the evolution of semi-classical states in the bulk code subspace.
+The radial momentum of this particle, computed in the proper distance coordinate, precisely satisfies \be \partial_t \mathcal{C}_{K}(t)=-\frac{1}{2\varepsilon}P_\rho(t). \ee These explicit checks suggest that, depending on the initial state, it may be possible to engineer precise holographic setups where the spread complexity rate of change can be directly matched with a quantity in gravity and then integrated.
+The overall dependence on the central charge in \eqref{SCLC} is particularly encouraging and enters similarly as in the single-interval entanglement entropy in 2D CFTs that can be reproduced from the Ryu-Takayanagi formula \cite{Ryu:2006bv}.

+To finish, let us point out that an intriguing perspective on the Krylov basis was also presented in \cite{Basu:2024tgg}, where, using Wigner functions, the authors argued that the Krylov basis is ''the most classical'' basis in Quantum Field Theory, potentially making it a natural candidate for describing the evolution of semi-classical states in the bulk code subspace.